Angular Momentum Formula

 Dimensional formula The dimensional formula is: [M][L]2[T]-1

-Angular Momentum of a Single Particle
+Angular Momentum for Single Particle

-Angular momentum, in that case is given by the formula:
+Angular momentum, in that case, is given by the formula:

 \( \vec{L} = r \times \vec{p} \)